thowell/motion_planning/README.md

 ## direct policy optimization examples
 We provide the [examples](src/examples/direct_policy_optimization) from [Direct Policy Optimization using Deterministic Sampling and Collocation](https://arxiv.org/abs/2010.08506).
 Optimizing the policies requires [SNOPT](https://en.wikipedia.org/wiki/SNOPT) and resources for its installation are available [here](src/solvers/snopt.jl).
 The trajectories and policies from these examples have been saved and can be loaded in order to run the policy simulations and visualizations.

-(todo: update discrete disturbance dynamics, plots)
+- update: discrete disturbance dynamics, plots

 LQR
 - [X] double integrator